Stratis-Dermanoutsos/Full-Stack-Notes/README.md

           new BundleAnalyzerPlugin()
         ],
     inside the section.
-  -When you build, you should see this screen
+  - When you build, you should see this screen

     ![webpack-bundle-analyzer](./Images/webpack-bundle-analyzer.png)
 - Setup local web server